 Good and effective human resources management is essential for companies and organizations to remain competitive in a scenario of wide competition in all business segments.
 Measuring and evaluating the performance of employees can be one of the tasks that are assigned to each sector so that the company always seeks the best performance.

 In the period of global crisis in which we are living, many things are changing and work processes are being revolutionized.
-The coronavirus pandemic brought us an immediate need to move in another direction, most companies that are not considered essential services started to work from home and employees are no longer physically at their jobs in large centers and business buildings across major cities.
+The coronavirus pandemic brought us an immediate need to move in another direction, most companies that are not considered essential services started to work from home (with many going to visit website to upgrade their internet for these new normal needs) and employees are no longer physically at their jobs in large centers and business buildings across major cities.

 As we know, for organizations to be successful, the constant work of improving work processes must be done periodically.
 The definition of goals and comparisons with previous periods are essential to always obtain the best performance from each employee.

 However, with the new reality knocking on our door, the productivity measurement processes had to be modified to be done entirely at a distance due to the mass of workers who are working from home.

 Despite this, different surveys state that about 94% of the companies that adhered to this work regime were satisfied with the results and many of them plan to continue with the practice even after the pandemic.